-All in all, it’s a good option for a small business that doesn’t need process automation.
-But for someone who’s already selling items on several platforms and now wants their store, it may be a problem.
+All in all, Vendure is a great e-commerce platform, but it may pose some problems for someone who’s already selling items on several platforms and now wants their store.
 It’d take a long way to integrate it.
-Also, it’s not a ready-to-use version.
-Hence, some features may be missing, or they may simply change.

 Moreover, there are many possibilities when configuring the products, but there’s no possibility of generating reports and medium-level inventory management.
 That can interfere with the whole system functioning, as either you’d have to do it yourself or the development team would have to create it.

 I saved the best one for last – our choice.
 When creating an account on Shopify, you immediately have an admin dashboard that’s intuitive and provides you with the basics – adding/removing products from the basket, buying the items, product groups along with attributes for them and user accounts.

 But all the Shopify’s power is based on its market place, in which there are many options to choose from (free of charge or paid).